whentea/computational_intelligence/1_IntroductionOfCI.md

 The major subject of CI is the study of unorthodox optimization technique.
 To utilize a finite commodity to archieve certain goals or objectives.
 To produce the maximum acceptability considering the initial goal (objective function).
-Optimization problem were solved either using
+Traditionally, optimization problem were solved either using
 *calculus-based ethods
 *random-based search
 *enumerative searching technique
+Optimization technique can generally be divided into derivative and nonderivative methods depending on whether or not the derivative of the objective function are required in the optimization process.

 ## Optimization : Core Principles and Technical Terms
 ## Brief History of CI-Based Optimization Algorithms